from the ashes ︎︎︎ a glass for next generations

 Limestone mine, Wülfrath, Germany | Largest limestone mine in EU | 52.481147°, 13.80039° (source: google maps)

-︎︎︎ This new glass discovers infinite supply chains by using waste which has no value so far: Wood ash from pizza bakeries and clamshells from seafood restaurants.
+︎︎︎ This new glass discovers infinite supply chains by using waste which has no value so far: Ashes from wood-fired pizzerias and clam shells from seafood restaurants.
 Private wood-burning stoves are also a valuable source, and many more such as grills and fire pits have been tested.
 These renewable raw materials are available in large quantities in many cities and have so far been thrown away.

 Two out of three ingredients are recycled waste.

 Potassium carbonate can be extracted from wood ash.
 A forgotten flux that was used in previous years.
 Seashells consist largely of calcium carbonate and once formed some of the limestones.
 Finely ground they give glass the well-known durability.